-From the viewing platform you will see a path that leads down to the left.
-This path is the one the will take you on your decent to the bottom of the falls.
+From the viewing platform, you will see a path that leads down to the left.
+This path is the one that will take you on your descent to the bottom of the falls.
 The path is not wheelchair accessible but is well maintained and one you can take your children on.
-Most of the path to the bottom is a wooden board walk with some stairs in sections.
+Most of the path to the bottom is a wooden boardwalk with some stairs in sections.
 The way down will take you around 10-15 minutes to get in depending on how often you stop for photos along the way.

 The waterhole is big enough for plenty of people to swim in, it can just be congested when entering the water.
 You can swim right under the roaring falls but be careful as the pressure can push you under.
 The entry point to the falls starts out shallow before getting deep enough to not touch the bottom.
 Don’t forget to pack a towel if you plan on going for a swim!

-To return to your car you will need to return the same way that you came.
-Make note on the return of some of the amazing plants in the area and trees you can expect to find.
+On your return, enjoy some of the amazing plants in the Dangar Falls area.
 You will see some paths leading off the boardwalks, these lead to other viewing vantage points of the river leading off of the falls.
 It is recommended to only walk on existing paths so you do not damage the vegetation within the area.
 The walk back may take you a little longer as there are upwards stairs to get you back to the car but should still take only around 15 minutes.